omcbride/HubTest/README.md

 HubTest
 =======

-Learning how to really take advantage of github.
+Learning more on how to really take advantage of github.
 Holds a test project that can be jacked up at will.